LunarG/gfxreconstruct/BUILD.md

 - There is a Python-3 build.py script at the repo root that can be used to update all dependencies, and build the project on both Windows and Linux.
   Run the script with the -h option to get help on how to run the build using the script.
+  The script requires Python 3.5 and above.
-- There is an optional pre-build step for every target to run clang-format to apply the GfxRecon code style on the code.
+- There is an optional pre-build step for every target to run clang-format to apply the GfxReconstruct code style on the code.
   This requires clang-format to be installed on the system.
   Use the `-DAPPLY_CPP_CODE_STYLE=ON` option to enable this pre-build step.
   Use the --code-style option if building with the build script.